kite-sdk/kite/src/site/markdown/how_to_contribute.md

 ## Create a Pull Request

 This project uses Github.
-Pull requests are the easiest form of contribution to accept and preferred.
+Pull requests are the easiest form of contribution to accept and are preferred.
 If this sounds like Klingon to you, Github has an excellent description of [using pull requests][gh-pr].
 We follow the _Fork & Pull_ model described in the Github documentation.